Dog Adoption Guide: Tips on Bringing Your Rescue Dog Home

 The day you pick up your rescue dog

 - Ideally, plan to bring your dog home at a time when you can spend a few days at home.
-This will help with settling as well as giving you a chance to supervise your dog as he learns the house rules.
+This will help with settling as well as giving you a chance to supervise your dog as they learn the house rules.
 Maybe choose a long weekend, or take a a few days off work if at all possible.

 - Think about how to transport your dog home – consider bringing someone else along to drive the car while you comfort your dog.
 Put your dog in a harness or a crate to keep it safe and restrain it so it can settle.
 If you are on your own, bring a nice chew treat like a bully stick or a pig ear to help your dog enjoy the drive.

-- When you get the dog in your car, let him sniff first and get familiar with this new area before you take off.
+- When you get the dog in your car, let them sniff first and get familiar with this new area before you take off.

-- Before taking the dog into your house, take him for a walk for around 30-40 minutes.
-This will not only burn off some energy, it will also give you time to bond and the opportunity to establish a line of communication.
-Have some treats on you to tell your new friend when he has done something well.
-This will also very quickly make you his best friend! ?
+- Before taking the dog into your house, take them for a walk for around 30 to 40 minutes.
+This will not only burn off some energy, it will also give you time to bond and the opportunity to start building your relationship.
+Have some treats on you to let your new friend know when they have done something well.
+This will also very quickly make you their best friend!

 - Ideally you want to make sure your dog does a wee before you get back home.
-It should help to avoid immediate accidents once you get home.
+This should help to avoid immediate accidents once you get home.

 - Ask the shelter/foster carer about the rescue dog’s feeding schedule and replicate that for the first few days to avoid gastric stress.
 If you would like to change the brand of food, do it slowly over the course of a week.
-Dogs have more sensitive stomachs than humans and depending on your dog’s nature moving to a new home can be stressful for them.
+Dogs have more sensitive stomachs than humans and depending on your dog’s nature, moving to a new home can be stressful for them.
 Tips on what to feed your rescue dog.

 Entering your house

-- When you bring your new dog into your house for the first time, keep him on the leash while you show him around, both inside and outside.
-Let him sniff and take things slowly, at his own pace.
+- When you bring your new dog into your house for the first time, keep them on the leash while you show them around, both inside and outside.
+Let them sniff and take things slowly, at their own pace.
 Keeping your dog on leash will provide guidance and helps you to intervene before any accidents happen.

 - Show your dog where the places for water and food are, and have a tiny bit of food in the bowl.

-- After a stroll inside his new home, take your rescue dog outside for a wee.
+- After a stroll inside their new home, take your rescue dog outside for a wee.
 After all these new impressions, your dog may have to do a bit of business.
-Reward your dog if an when he urinates outside.
+Reward your dog when they urinate outside.

-- If you have other pets at home, make sure the introduction is done safely and respectful for all animals.
+- If you have other pets at home, make sure the introduction is done safely and respectfully for all animals.
 Tips on how to introduce pets.

-- Moving is stressful for humans and dogs: Wait until your dog has settled in before inviting strangers over, maybe wait one or two days.
-Also take it easy with introducing children to your dog, you don’t want the animal to be overwhelmed.
+- Moving to a new environment is stressful for humans and dogs.
+Wait a day or two while your dog settles in before inviting visitors over.
+Also, go slow with introducing children to your dog, as you don’t want the animal to be overwhelmed.
 The greeting should be calm and without a lot of excitement (we know, that can be a challenge).

 Important tips for the first few days

-- If you can’t supervise your dog, limit his access to one room or area.
+- If you can’t supervise your dog, limit their access to one room or area.
 This will help managing your new family member and avoid accidents of all kinds.

 - Leaving your dog by itself for short periods of time will also help to avoid separation anxiety.
-Leave your dog alone when you go to get the mail or take the bins outside, and then increase it to leaving him alone when you have to go out for a short interval.
+Leave your dog alone while you go to get the mail or take the bins outside, and then when you have to go out for short intervals.
 Gradually increase the alone time.
-If your dog whines or barks, wait for him to be quiet before you return inside.
+If your dog whines or barks, wait for them to be quiet before you return inside.

-- You may not know what your dog’s previous experiences were.
-Be patient and forgiving if things don’t go the way you would have expected.
+- You probably do not know exactly what your dog’s previous experiences were.
+Be patient and forgiving if things don’t go the way you expected.
 Your rescue dog may not be socialised to certain things and be scared of them.
-Your rescue dog may also not be taught something, or commands he has learnt may be different to the ones you use.
+Your rescue dog may also not have be taught something you would expect, or commands they have learned may be different to the ones you use.

-- Establish a routine and start your schedule of feeding, play times, training, toileting, walks etc from the first day.
+- Establish a routine and start your schedule of feeding, play times, training, toileting, walks, etc. from the first day.
 Dogs like it when they are given structure.
-It’s best is to start reward-based training with your rescue dog right from the start – training is a fun way to bond and establish a line of communication.
+It’s best is to start reward-based training with your rescue dog right from the start – training is a fun way to bond and establish communication between you and your dog.

 The next few weeks

 - People often find that the first few weeks with a new rescue dog are like a honeymoon period where you get to know each other.
 Your rescue dog’s true personality may not show itself until later.
-Make sure you provide as much structure as possible during this time, follow the schedule you established so that your dog knows what you expect from him and what he can expect from you.
+Make sure you provide as much structure as possible during this time, follow the schedule you established so that they know what you expect from them and what they can expect from you.

-- Once your rescue dog has all necessary vaccinations, you may start taking him out to a dog park or to group training classes.
-Watch your dog’s body language closely and make sure he is having a good time.
-You don’t want your dog to be fearful or a dog park bully.
+- Once your rescue dog has all their necessary vaccinations, you may want to start taking them to a dog park or to group training classes.
+Watch your dog’s body language closely around other dogs to make sure they are having a positive experience.
+You don’t want your dog to be fearful or to be a dog park bully.
 Consider just starting off with a leashed walk around the dog park to see how they react towards other dogs.
 Find out more about dog vaccination schedules and costs.

-- Start having your friends and family over to pay low-key visits.
+- Invite your friends and family over to pay low-key visits.
 These should be short and calm, without a lot of excitement.
 This way your dog will get used to meeting strangers in your house and get to know new people.

 In a nutshell

 Adopting a rescue dog can be a very rewarding experience for both dog and owner, who often form a very deep, life-long bond.
 In most cases you won’t know much about the history of your dog and the first few weeks are often a honeymoon period in which you will get to know each other.
 Take it slowly and go easy on yourself and your new furry friend.
 Try and keep track of any changes that come up, and if you find that any issues arise, do not hesitate to ask a professional for help.